Joyce Mbui: Work experience

-Joyce Mbui's expertise is corporate and commercial law, corporate financing, capital markets and restructuring.
-She was a member of the legal team that advised Kenya Airways (IATA:KQ) during the re-structuring in 2017.
+Mbui's expertise is in corporate and commercial law, corporate financing, capital markets and restructuring.
+She was a member of the legal team that advised Kenya Airways (IATA:KQ) during its re-structuring in 2017.
 During that process, the government of Kenya and several Kenyan commercial banks converted several hundred million dollars' worth of loans into equity, to allow KQ to continue operating as a going concern.

 Other considerations

-In September 2018, Joyce Mbui was named among the "Top 40 Women Under 40 in Kenya 2018", by the Business Daily Africa, an English language Kenyan daily newspaper.
+In September 2018, Mbui was named among the "Top 40 Women Under 40 in Kenya 2018" by the Business Daily Africa, an English language Kenyan daily newspaper.